 Tax Credits

-Teachers who buy homes, in some states may be eligible for tax credits that lower your total tax obligation.
+Teachers who buy homes, in some states, may be eligible for tax credits that lower their total tax obligation.

 Housing Counseling Services